vasudev124/Music-Mind/README.md

 - **GET /callback**: Handles the callback from Spotify and retrieves the access token.

 ## Note on Missing Files
-The `node_modules` folder and `.env` file are intentionally excluded from this repository (via `.gitignore`) to keep the codebase clean and secure.
+The `.env` file is intentionally excluded from this repository (via `.gitignore`) to keep your secrets safe.
 You must create the `.env` file locally as described above.